jototland/stackedit_workspace/statistikknotater/estimation.md

 ### Critical value

 The critical value depends on the shape of distribution.
 It is the line on the distribution graph splitting "normal" values from "unusual" values.
-If the value of an experiment is The probability of all the  unusual values should be is a point on the test distribution that is compared to the test statistic to determine whether to reject the null hypothesis
+If the value of an experiment is "unusual", we reject the null-hypothesis.

 If the distribution is a sampling distribution and it is symmetric, typically that will be either be a normal distribution or a t-distribution.